Plan your perfect Adventure...

 Glenridding is a popular starting point for walkers and climbers going up Helvellyn - England's third highest mountain which includes Striding and Swirral Edges.

-Glenridding photo by Helen Shaw www.malkinphotography.co.ukEnjoy a cruise and soak up the atmosphere of this peaceful lake on one of the Ullswater 'Steamers' which carry passengers all year round.
+Glenridding photo by Helen Shaw www.malkinphotography.co.ukEnjoy a cruise and soak up the atmosphere of this peaceful lake.
+The Ullswater 'Steamers' carry passengers all year round.
 There are piers at Glenridding, Pooley Bridge and Howtown plus a Pier at Aira Force which opened in June 2015.

 Patterdale